 Since most pliers are made of steel (an alloy of iron and carbon), they are prone to rust and corrosion.
 However, you can prevent it by keeping your pliers dry and applying a thin coat of machine oil.
 But if rusting has already taken place, there are several ways to clean the rust off but I will share the three most effective solutions.

-Solution 1: Removing rust with vinegar
+Method 1: Removing rust with vinegar

 Vinegar is a household commodity and this makes it the easiest method to remove rust from pliers and other tools.

 - Pour distilled white vinegar into the cup.
 Pour enough to cover all the rusty parts of the pliers.

 - Soak the rusty pliers in the cup full of vinegar and let it sit for 24 hours.

 - After 24 hours, remove the pliers and scrub them with a toothbrush then rinse them off in the vinegar until all the rust is gone.